paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 ---
 title: "Contributing to Godot - Visual Shaders Nodes"
-date: 2022-04-06
+date: 2022-04-22
-draft: true
+draft: false
 ---
 ![Contributing Visual Shaders to Godot - Cover](Cover-Godot-VS-Contribution.png)

+> :memo: The changed Godot icon was made by [Yuri Sizov (CC-BY 4.0)](https://github.com/YuriSizov/godot-emotes/blob/master/LICENSE)

 # Introduction
 If you have ever wondered how (some) new features are getting added to each new iteration of the Godot Engine, you've come to the right place!
-In this post I will explain how you can Visual Shader nodes to the core engine [as I have](https://github.com/godotengine/godot/pull/64248) and give a little insight about the internal workings of the Godot source code.
+In this post I will explain how you can add Visual Shader Nodes to the core engine [as I have](https://github.com/godotengine/godot/pull/64248) and get a little insight of the Godot source code.

-# The Structure of Visual Shaders nodes
+# The Structure of Visual Shaders Nodes
-To understand how Visual Shader nodes can be written in C++ (even if you have almost no knowledge about C++) we need to have look at how you can create new Nodes in GDScript as addons/tool scripts.
+To understand how Visual Shader Nodes can be written in C++ (even if you have almost no knowledge about C++) we need to have look at how you can create new Nodes in GDScript as addons/tool scripts.
 There is a [section about this in the docs](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/visual_shader_plugins.html), so let's take a deep-dive into the code:

 ```gdscript
 © Copyright 2014-present Juan Linietsky, Ariel Manzur and the Godot community (CC BY 3.0).
 Revision c93d9373.